willothy/nvim-cokeline/README.md

   -- tries to focus/switch to the previous (next) buffer.
 If true the last -- (first) buffer gets focused/switched to, if false nothing happens. cycle_prev_next_mappings = false,

+  buffers = {
+    -- A function to filter out unwanted buffers.
+It takes a `buffer` table -- (described above) as a parameter.
+    -- For example, if you want to keep terminals out of your cokeline:
+    --   filter = function(buffer) return buffer.type ~= 'terminal' end,
+    filter = nil,
+  },

   -- Default colors for the foregound/background of focused/unfocused
   -- lines.
 Their default values are derived from the foreground/background of